 You cannot afford to be disabled in spirit as well as physically.

-Stephen Hawking is an atheist, no doubt, but does not hesitate to use the word “God” when he wants to lead. sometimes as a metaphor for the laws that govern the universe, and sometimes as an imaginary being.
-This is one of his typical daring phrases, which says that God must be boring.
+Stephen Hawking is an atheist, but he does not hesitate to use the word “God” when he wants to lead, sometimes as a metaphor for the laws that govern the universe and sometimes as an imaginary being.
+It is one of his typical daring phrases that says God must be boring.
 Of course, with their intellectual curiosity, it is a very coherent statement:

 The human race needs an intellectual challenge.It must be boring to be God, and have nothing to discover.

-Stephen Hawking Although not religious, there is no doubt that humans have something special, that has never been seen before on Earth.
-And this quotation makes it very clear that the origins of mankind could not be more humble, but we should aspire to everything, especially knowledge, which is what will make us accomplish things that seem impossible:
+Stephen Hawking Although not religious, there is no doubt that humans have something special that has never been seen before on Earth.
+And this quotation makes it very clear that the origins of humanity could not be more humble.
+Still, we should aspire to everything, especially knowledge, which is what will make us accomplish things that seem impossible:

 We have already seen that Stephen Hawking takes everything good that can come out of his serious illness, but he is an intelligent person.
-It is not just your attitude, knows that the best thing for him and those around him is to stay positive.
+It is not just your attitude.
+Know that staying positive is the best thing for him and those around him.
 This interesting phrase gives us an idea of how such a sensitive issue arises:

-It is a waste of time being angry about my disability.
+It is a waste of time to be angry about my disability.
 One has to go on, and I have not done wrong.
 People do not pay attention if you’re always angry or complaining.

 Stephen Hawkings